WurstCommander/phaser_typescirpt_boilerplate/readMe.md

 - <http://OpenClipArt.org>
 - <http://kenney.nl>

-## Tips and workarounds
+# Tips and workarounds

-Install node-modules global:
+## Install nodejs modules global

 Use Powershell or cmd to execute the following commands:

-- npm install
 - npm install -g typescript
 - npm install -g tslint
 - npm install -g grunt

+## Nodejs with Proxy:

-If you have to use a proxy for Nodejs/npm:
+If you have to use a proxy for Nodejs / npm and there are connection issues:

 "npm config list" should contain these settings: